 “to follow a career quite different from that to which his artistic tastes invited him.”

 When we learn about the paintings of an artist, we generally see his earliest work displayed.
-To Rousseau, his earliest compositions had many characteristics like small formalized landscapes with water mills and bridges with a lucidity of colour, and delicate charm in geometry.
+To Rousseau, his earliest compositions had many characteristics like small formalized landscapes with water mills and bridges with lucidity of color, and delicate charm in geometry.
 As he expresses himself, he ‘worked alone without any master but nature and some advice from Gerome and Clement.’

 History and Background of the Jungle Painting.